Date: 18 Aug 1909

-The boy called a couple of men and they took hold of the boots and pulled Frances Baker into a boat where he was identified.
+The boy called a couple of men over and they took hold of the boots and pulled Frances Baker into a boat where he was identified.

 When his body was examined they found a piece of spun yarn embedded deeply in his neck.
 At the end of the rope was a noose and the other end passed through it.
 The free end of the rope was frayed as though it had snapped.
-It was thought that a heavy weight might have been attached to the other end and the rope had snaped when his body was pulled out.
+It was thought that a heavy weight might have been attached to the other end and that the rope had snaped when his body was pulled out.
 His brother-in-law said that he might have fallen into the water in a fit and the rope might have slipped over his neck when he was pulled out.

 see Portsmouth Evening News - Wednesday 18 August 1909 p5